softius/phlow/docs/workflow-builder.md

 $builder->endAll();
 ```

-### Catching Exceptions
+### Catching Errors

-The `catch` method creates a new instance of ErrorEvent.
+The `catch` method creates a new instance of Error.

-When executing the Workflow, the ErrorEvent will be triggered once an Exception matching the class is provided.
+When executing the Workflow, the Error will be triggered once an Exception matching the class is provided.

 ``` php
 $builder